julianh2o/reflowster.com/reflowsterresources/manual.markdown

 <tt>wget http://reflowster.com/reflowsterresources/downloadlibraries.sh -O - | bash</tt>

+or (if you don't have wget, with curl)

+<tt>curl http://reflowster.com/reflowsterresources/downloadlibraries.sh | bash</tt>

 <b>The required libraries that are downloaded by the script are as follows:</b>

 <a href="https://github.com/adafruit/Adafruit_NeoPixel">Adafruit's Neopixel Library</a> - This library is used to drive the multi-color status LED on Reflowster.